TikitaTolley/TikitaTolley/README.md

-- 👋 Hi, I’m @TikitaPeralta
+- 👋 Hi, I’m @TikitaTech
-- 👀 I’m interested in creating small businesses and physical simulations!
+- 👀 I’m interested in solopreneurship and indiehacking!
-- 🌱 I’m currently learning Python, JS, cybersecurity with HackTheBox and LLMs with activeloop
+- 🌱 I’m currently learning Python, JS, React/bun/astro, and growth hacking
-- 💞️ I’m looking to collaborate on opensource and robotics
+- 💞️ I’m looking to collaborate on business ideas
-- 📫 How to reach me https://www.linkedin.com/in/tikita-peralta-3bbb39233/
+- 📫 How to reach me https://linktr.ee/TikitaTech

 <!---
 TikitaPeralta/TikitaPeralta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.